Digital and neobank home loans

 Neobank products are driven by the technology that underpins their platforms.
 At present, most Australian neobanks offer transaction accounts, savings accounts and/or prepaid spending cards.
 Many neobank accounts also allow customers to hold multiple currencies.

-The real point of differentiation for neobanks comes in how users interact with them.
+The real point of differentiation for many neobanks comes in how users interact with them.
 Neobanks typically tie their products to apps that provide detailed tracking of their savings and spending.
 The apps can also categorise spending so users know where their money is going.
 This will help give customers a clear overview of their finances.
 Many utilise AI to help build savings and budgeting goals for customers, and some tout their apps' seamless payment systems.

 After entering your details a mortgage broker from Aussie will call you.
 They will discuss your situation and help you find a suitable loan.